-Mountain Monarch has specially designed this Lumbini pilgrimage tours as a exclusive Buddhist pilgrimage cultural tours to the birth place of Buddha, the light of Asia which is enlisted on the world heritage site by UNESCO.
-The remains of the lost empire of Sudhodhana is still in existence in Tilaurakot where Gautama Buddha spent his 29 years and started his journey of enlightenment.
-We do visit the the Asoka pillar inscriptions indicate in the scared garden proofs that Buddha was born here around 2500 years ago on our Lumbini visit.
+Mountain Monarch has specially designed this Lumbini Pilgrimage Tour as an exclusive Buddhist pilgrimage cultural tour to the birthplace of Buddha, the light of Asia, which is enlisted on the world heritage site by UNESCO.
+The remains of the lost empire of Sudhodhana are still in existence in Tilaurakot, where Gautama Buddha spent his 29 years and started his journey of enlightenment.
+We do visit the Asoka pillar inscriptions indicate in the sacred garden proofs that Buddha was born here around 2500 years ago on our Lumbini visit.

-After the establishment of the Lumbini Development Zone in 1978, it has done a great job excavating and renovating the shrine and as well in attracting Buddhist nations around the world in building monasteries in the scared garden.
-Every monastery displays its own kinds of architecture reflecting the unique interpretation of Buddhism. we also explore some of the Buddhist stupa and monasteries in Kathmandu valley to add more charms on your Lumbini pilgrimage tour to Nepal.
+After establishing the Lumbini Development Zone in 1978, it did a great job excavating and renovating the shrine and attracting Buddhist nations worldwide to build monasteries in the sacred garden.
+As a result, every monastery displays its kind of architecture, reflecting the unique interpretation of Buddhism.
+We also explore some Buddhist Stupas and monasteries in Kathmandu valley to add more charms to your Lumbini pilgrimage tour to Nepal.

-Places of interest to visit on Lumbini pilgrimage tour:
+Places of Interest to Visit on the Lumbini Pilgrimage Tour:

 World Peace Pagoda: